 First looks at Tenet, which stars Robert Pattinson, John David Washington, and Elizabeth Debicki, hint that the mysterious film might be the perfect marriage between the intrigue of Inception and The Matrix and the action sequences of a Bond movie.
 But with time travel or alternate universes or...something.
 No one's been able to put their finger on the premise of the new Christopher Nolan film — not even its leading man — and it looks like the plot will remain a mystery for the foreseeable future.
 The debut of the star-studded project has been pushed back yet again, but this time, nobody knows exactly when it will be released.

-A report from Variety revealed that Tenet has been quietly removed from the release calendar of Warner Bros., a sign that it won't be hitting theaters or VOD anytime soon.
-The film was initially slated to be released in early July, but the company pushed its theater debut back to August until eventually deciding to table it until further notice.
+A report from Variety revealed that Tenet has been quietly removed from the release calendar of Warner Bros., a sign that it won't be hitting cinemas or VOD anytime soon.
+The film was initially slated to be released in early July, but the company pushed its cinema debut back to August until eventually deciding to table it until further notice.

-However, the delay might occur stateside; global audiences will likely get to see the film in theaters as the rest of the world experiences decreased COVID-19 cases.
+However, the delay might occur stateside; global audiences will likely get to see the film in cinema as the rest of the world experiences decreased COVID-19 cases.

 "We are not treating Tenet like a traditional global day-and-date release," explained Emmerich.
 "And our upcoming marketing and distribution plans will reflect that."

 Tenet's rescheduling and indefinite postponement are a reflection of the crisis that the film industry is currently facing.
 As coronavirus cases continue to increase aggressively across the country, cinemas have been forced to shut down, leaving distributors to think long and hard about what's in the pipeline.
 Highly anticipated films like the Mulan live action remake and Black Widow have been stalled out of concern that people won't flock to their local cinemas because of the pandemic, and other releases have underperformed even with their on-demand availability.